-Europol Classification of Anti-Cybercrime Activities Category of Action Action/Operation Capacity Building Trainings and educational services Monetary funding Technical forensics analysis tool development Exchange of Information Intelligence exchange through SIENA Technical forensics analysis tool usage Law enforcement operations Investigations supported by Europol personnel Joint investigations between member states Technical forensics analysis tool usage Lobbying Ability to influence Europol policy objectives
+Europol Classification of Anti-Cybercrime Activities Category of Action Action/Operation Capacity building Training and educational services Monetary funding Technical forensics analysis tool development Exchange of information Intelligence exchange through SIENA Technical forensics analysis tool usage Law enforcement operations Investigations supported by Europol personnel Joint investigations between member states Technical forensics analysis tool usage Lobbying • Ability to influence Europol policy objectives

-Based off of these findings, it is reasonable to posit that while capacity building does play an important role in anticybercrime cooperation, states may not focus on it if an organization is capable of facilitating more direct means of engaging potential threats.
-NC3's survey responses (Table 1) are very telling in this regard.
+Based on these findings, it is reasonable to posit that while capacity building does play an important role in anti-cybercrime cooperation, states may not focus on it if an organization is capable of facilitating more direct means of engaging potential threats.
+NC3's survey responses (table 1) are very telling in this regard.
 The center did not request funding for anti-cybercrime operations in the 2017 fiscal year.
-However, the center also noted that up to 40% of interactions with other EU member-state crime agencies required interaction with that agency through Europol and up to 20% of anti-cybercrime operations required direct involvement from Europol [89].
-Despite neither of these making up the majority of their respective types of operations, they still occur at regular enough frequency to be considered the primary work of Europol.
-Based on this evidence, the desire to build capacity only constitutes a minimal to moderate effect on encouraging states to cooperate within an institution to fight cybercrime.
+However, the center also noted that up to 40 percent of interactions with other EU member-state crime agencies required interaction with the agency through Europol, and up to 20 percent of anti-cybercrime operations required the direct involvement of Europol[89].
+Despite neither of these interactions making up the majority of Europol's types of operations, they still occur at regular enough frequency to be considered the primary work of Europol.
+Based on this evidence, the desire to build capacity only has a minimal-to-moderate effect on states' cooperation within an institution to fight cybercrime.

 One confounding variable that arose from the data collected through interviews and surveys is the cultural role of police in cybercrime investigations.
-Amann suggested that several Europol member states have different cultural attitudes toward policing that affect their willingness to cooperate internationally with other law enforcement agencies or with non-governmental partners.
-He brought up the example of the Netherlands, where many of the banks have close partnerships with anti-cybercrime initiatives and policing agencies; Dutch banks interface with anti-crime task forces to disseminate information with other banks and law enforcement representatives in the same room [90].
+Amann suggested that several Europol member states have different cultural attitudes toward policing that affect their willingness to cooperate internationally with other law enforcement agencies or with nongovernmental partners.
+He brought up the example of the Netherlands, where many of the banks have close partnerships with anti-cybercrime initiatives and policing agencies.
+In addition, Dutch banks interface with anti-crime task forces to disseminate information to other banks and law enforcement representatives in the same room[90].
 These partnerships may not be tolerated by citizenry of other member states due to cultural and social views on privacy and police activity in those member states.
 The variance in legal frameworks across these countries also factors into whether these types of cooperative relationships are possible.
-The NCCU noted that this is a large challenge in working within the institution [91].
+The NCCU noted that this is a large challenge in regard to working within the institution[91].

-Another confounding variable that was brought up in the interview was the size of the country's bureaucracy.
-Citing Estonia, Amann noted that the country itself is small in population and does not encounter the same amount of bureaucratic complexity that a larger member states such as Germany or France.
-The lack of bureaucratic complexity leads to a reduction in formal structures compared to larger countries, leading to a smaller amount of people taking on a larger amount of responsibilities.
-This increases the responsiveness between government officials of these smaller countries and Europol at the cost of higher barriers to establishing relationships with Europol when government officials first take office [92].
-In contrast, the Netherlands contains many formalized structures for partnerships with Europol which creates a different approach and platform for cooperation.
+Another confounding variable that was brought up in the interview was the size of countries' bureaucracies.
+Citing Estonia, Amann noted that the country itself is small in population and does not have the same degree of bureaucratic complexity as larger member states, such as Germany and France.
+The lack of bureaucratic complexity leads to a reduction in formal structures in comparison with larger countries, leading to a smaller amount of people taking on a larger amount of responsibilities.
+This increases the responsiveness between government officials of smaller countries and Europol at the cost of higher barriers to establishing relationships with Europol when government officials first take office[92].
+In contrast, the Netherlands contains many formalized structures for partnerships with Europol, which creates a different approach to and platform for cooperation.
 Bureaucratic turnover also creates problems.
-The constant turnover of senior management of Europol member states leads to a lack of institutional memory among government staff and policymakers [93].
-This turnover may result in a new staff that does not know how to harness Europol resources effectively and/or efficiently.
+The constant turnover of senior management in Europol member states leads to a lack of institutional memory among government staff and policymakers[93].
+This turnover may result in a new staff that does not know how to harness Europol resources effectively and efficiently.